ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR010-error-value-propagation.md

         )
 ```

-Notice how, as we're in the domain layer, we retain type `TaskId` instead of
+Notice how, as we're in the domain layer, we retain `TaskId` instead of
 converting it to a `Guid` for the clients.

 In the application layer, with `fromDomainErrors`, the compiler will ensure we
 match on every domain error case, converting it to the application layer
-equaivalent:
+equaivalent of type `Guid`:

 ```fsharp
 let fromDomainErrors = function